Coronavirus research: Contributions from the natural and life sciences

 The Leibniz Research Centre for Working Environment and Human Factors (IfADo) has launched a diary study on coronavirus-related home working.
 As part of the diary study, the team is investigating adaptation processes among employees who are not used to working from home.

 In the Dortmund Vital Study, the IfADo is investigating the impacts of and connections between endogenous and exogenous factors and human health and mental capacity.
 An important aspect is dealing with stress, for example the stress caused by coronavirus-related restrictions.
-The results of the planned survey on pandemic impacts on key aspects of life will then be linked to data that is already available on the test subjects.
-The researchers are expecting to find connections between the impacts of the coronavirus crisis on the subjects’ behaviour and experience on the one hand and their immune status and genetics on the other, as well as their experience of stress and their personality.
+In the current survey, pandemic effects on essential aspects of life are therefore recorded and related to previously collected data from the subjects.
+Correlations between the effects of the Corona crisis on the behavior and experience of the respondents with stress experience, personality, but also immune status and genetics are analyzed.

 The immunology department of the IfADo is developing new test procedures to detect SARS-CoV-2 antibodies.
 These test procedures are to be used (i) to identify individuals who have already been infected with SARS-CoV-2 (possibly without realising it) and (ii) to carry out studies to investigate the type and concentration of antibodies relevant for immunity against SARS-CoV-2.

 The For Nature digital programme makes it possible to experience the natural history museum’s collection of 30 million exhibits online, to generate enthusiasm for nature and let visitors take part in research activities.
 The MfN is experimenting with new formats and expanding its digital offering.